PHP is a server-side scripting language used to create web pages written in HTML.

-Since PHP is easy to get started with, it’s a great choice for a beginner programmer.
+Since PHP is easy to get started with, it’s a great choice for beginners.
 And more importantly: learning PHP is a must for anyone interested in becoming a professional back-end developer.

 Moreover, PHP is an excellent choice for you if you’re planning to work as a freelance Web Developer: WordPress and some other content management systems are powered by PHP.